yetanothermasterylearning/git/05. Branch concept/readme.md

 ## Git Branch Concept ##
 - What is a branch?
-- Why we need a branch?
+- Why do we need a branch?
 - Creating branches locally
 - Checkout a branch
 - Merging a branch